Harris Academy Battersea: History

+Students from the school were subject to extreme bullying, assault and hostile threats from other students, particularly in the early 2000's.
+The former Headmaster Dave Moody, gave an apology in 2014, on behalf of the previously failed students of the school.

 Description

 Harris Academy Battersea is a member of the Harris Federation multi-academy trust.
 The academy is an averaged-sized, mixed secondary school with a sixth form The proportion of pupils eligible for the pupil premium funding is well above the national average as is the proportion of pupils who speak English as an additional language, while the proportion of pupils who have SENand/or disabilities is in line.
 The Head Teacher is Steven Hinz and the Executive Principal is Peter Groves.

 Academics

 The curriculum is broad and balanced, with a focus on subjects that contribute to the English Baccalaureate.
 It is under constant review.
 The proportion of students achieving the English Baccalaureate at the end of Year 11 is well above the national average.
 Extra-curricular activities enhance the curriculum.
 These include sport, music and museum trips.